leonawicz/tabr/README.md

 Additional context
 ------------------

 Why LilyPond?
 LilyPond is an exceptional sheet music engraving program.

-It produces professional, high quality output.
-It is open source.
-It offers an access point for a programmatic approach to music notation.
-It is developed and utilized by a large community.
-Most GUI-based applications are WYSIWYG and force a greater limitation on what you can do and what it will look like after you do it.
-On the other hand, I have zero interest in writing LilyPond files. `tabr` has made it more enjoyable, a bit less ugly, and enables me to stick with LilyPond for its quality as I try to shield myself from its native input structures.
-I'm sure there are far more LilyPond users who don't mind it at all and have never heard of R; to each their own.
+-   It produces professional, high quality output.
+-   It is open source.
+-   It offers a command line access point for a programmatic approach to music notation.
+-   It is developed and utilized by a large community.
+-   Most GUI-based applications are WYSIWYG and force a greater limitation on what you can do and what it will look like after you do it.

+However, I have no interest in writing verbose LilyPond files and I happen to love working in R. That's really all there is to it. `tabr` has made it more enjoyable and convenient for me, enabling me to stick with LilyPond for its quality as I shield myself from its native input structures.
+I'm sure there are far more LilyPond users who don't mind it at all because it's just something they already use happily and of course have never heard of R and have no reason to use it.

 Limitations
 -----------